 The controller's primary responsibilities include:

-- Receiving and validating input from the user interface (such as HTTP requests)
+- Receiving and validating input from the

-- Calling the appropriate service methods with validated inputs
+user interface(such asHTTPrequests) - Calling the appropriate

-- Handling errors that might occur during processing
+service methodswith validated inputs - Handling errors that might occur during processing

 - Formatting responses in a consistent way before sending them back to the user

-In our image generation application, the controller will receive text prompts from users, validate them, pass them to our ImageGeneratorService
+In our image generation application, the controller will receive text prompts and an aspectRatio from users, validate them, pass them to our ImageGeneratorService, and then format the responses (either successful image data or error messages) before sending them back.

 By adding this controller layer, we're further improving the separation of concerns in our application.
 The service layer can focus purely on business logic (generating images), while the controller handles the specifics of HTTP requests and responses.
 This makes our code more maintainable, testable, and easier to extend in the future.

 Let's start by creating our controller class.
-We'll create a new file called ImageGeneratorController.java
+We'll create a new file called ImageGeneratorController.java in the controllers package.
+This controller will depend on our ImageGeneratorService to perform the actual image generation.

 Here's how we'll set up the basic structure of our controller:

-class that we created in the previous lesson.
+In this code, we're importing our ImageGeneratorService class that we created in the previous lesson.

-.
+The controller's constructor initializes an instance of the ImageGeneratorService.
 This establishes the dependency between our controller and service layers.

 Our controller will be responsible for two main operations:

-- Generating a new image based on user input
+- Generating a new image based on user input and aspect ratio

 - Retrieving all previously generated images

 For each of these operations, we'll create a dedicated method in our controller class.
-These methods will handle input validation, error handling, and response formatting, ensuring that our API provides a consistent interface to clients.
+These methods will handle input validation, error handling, and response formatting, ensuring that our provides a consistent interface to clients.

-class to encapsulate the response data and status code:
+We'll define a simple Response class to encapsulate the response data and status code:

-Now, let's implement the generateImage
+Now, let's implement the generateImage method in the controller:

 Let's break down what's happening in this method: